uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 Server will return HTTP status 204.

-The server will create a researcher account and set a temporary password.
-The researcher should reset this password within some number of days (TBD).
+The server will create a researcher account and generate a password for them.
+FOR NOW: we don't provide any interfaces to reset password, so we won't require them to change their password after account creation.

 Note that the ID of the researcher account is the email.